getify/foi-lang/formalization-work/Foi-Specification.md

-This section specifies type names: how they are declared, how a reference resolves to a declaration, how a name crosses a module boundary, and what an assertion against a resolved name tests.
-Type expression semantics, the subsumption relation, and inference are open; §9.7 enumerates them.
+This section specifies type names: how they are declared, how a reference resolves to a declaration, how a name crosses a module boundary, what an assertion against a resolved name tests, and how a type is derived where none is written.
+Type expression semantics and the subsumption relation are open; §9.9 enumerates them.

 A type is declared by `deft` (§9.2) or by `defn Name@(..)` (§3.1.1.1).
 There is no third surface.